hobbsy4/TT_32Bit_Marlin/README.md

 I'm using a BMG extruder and it is geared.
 You will need to adjust the extrusion (line 753) to match your extruder.
 You should also calibrate it.
 100 was the stock value.

-The extruder acceleration for the extruder (line 775) is set to 10000 but you should reduce this to a lower value (perhaps 2500) to begin.
+The acceleration for the extruder (line 775) is set to 10000 but you should reduce this to a lower value (perhaps 2500) to begin.
+My other acceleration values seem OK with my set up but I've just gone to linear rails.
+Reduce or increase as required.

 Skew correction is enabled for my printer until I print all of Thingirobs brackets. // (comment out) the skew or adjust to suit your needs in lines 1449, 1451, 1461, 1473) (commenting 1449 alone should disable it adequately)